WandaVision: Inception and structure

-Schaeffer found the central idea of Maximoff being responsible for the sitcom reality to be a simple concept, and felt it would be more compelling if it was revealed through a mystery.
-This is done by showing Maximoff and Vision living in the sitcom reality for the first three episodes before the fourth episode retells those events from a real world perspective to provide answers for viewers.
+Schaeffer found the central idea of Wanda being responsible for the sitcom reality to be a simple concept, and felt it would be more compelling if it was revealed through a mystery.
+This is done by showing Wanda and Vision living in the sitcom reality for the first three episodes before the fourth episode retells those events from a real world perspective to provide answers for viewers.
 Schaeffer described this as starting in a "grounded" sitcom with Twilight Zone "fraying edges", followed by a bottle episode to explain the early events.
 How long the series remained in the sitcom reality before giving answers to viewers was a big concern for Schaeffer.
 Following the "enormous info dump" in the fourth episode, Schaeffer hoped the audience could experience the rest of the series as an "emotional and a psychological journey, rather than a sneaky mystery the whole way".
-She pitched the rest of the series as mixing sitcom and real world elements until the penultimate episode explores Maximoff's history and creation of the sitcom reality, concluding in a big finale with the spectacle of an MCU film.
+She pitched the rest of the series as mixing sitcom and real world elements until the penultimate episode explores Wanda's history and creation of the sitcom reality, concluding in a big finale with the spectacle of an MCU film.
 She compared the series to a multi-issue comic book and said it remained very close to her original pitch, which was structured to follow the five stages of grief by starting with denial and ending with acceptance.
 Ten episodes were originally planned, but this was reworked to nine episodes to improve the "rhythm".
 The episode titles come from phrases featured in promotions or the opening credits of television series.